 Information Literacy: Acquire, evaluate, and use information from credible sources in order to meet information needs for a specific research purpose.

 Objective(s):

 - 1. Demonstrate ability to self-assess and identify areas of strength and opportunities for growth. - 2.
-Develop personal and professional goals, identifying tools for growth and demonstrating progress over time. - 3.
-Demonstrate best practices in various settings. - 4.
-Express oneself appropriately, fluently, clearly, and with poise.
+Develop personal and professional goals, identifying tools for growth and demonstrating progress over time.

 Methods of Evaluation: